 When we began planning our first motorhome ski adventure, every forum we came across mentioned Montgenèvre.
-We put it on the to-do list and when we arrive, weren’t disappointed to discover a fantastic aire and everything we needed close by.
+We put it on the to-do list and when we arrive, we weren’t disappointed to discover a fantastic aire and everything we needed close by and a campsite that gives you easy access to both Montgenèvre and Serre Chevalier.

 How to go motorhome skiing in Montgenèvre, France?
 Montgenèvre is one of the easiest places to take your motorhome skiing with all the facilities you need: